contentstack/app-sdk-docs/README.md

 ## Metadata

 Metadata is a piece of information that lets you describe or classify an asset/entry.
 You can manage your digital entities effectively and enable improved accessibility with additional metadata.
+This object manages all the CRUD operations you can perform with metadata, e.g., adding, updating, or deleting additional metadata.

 > Note: The Metadata feature allows users to update their asset metadata or entry metadata without incrementing the asset or entry version.

-### createMetaData(metadataConfig: IMetadataCreate)
+### createMetadata(metadataConfig: IMetadataCreate)

 ```ts
 IMetadataCreate {